-A curry that sits somewhere between South India and Sri Lanka, it combines coconut, peanut, cardamom and lime.
+A curry that sits somewhere between South India and Sri Lanka, it combines coconut, cardamom and lime.
 It’s a fragrant, creamy, slightly mellow curry, but ramp up the chilli heat if you want a less mellow version.
 You can mix and match to whatever squash is in season, but our favourites are sweet potato and regular butternut squash.

 Prep time: 30 mins